-The thesis proposal must be submitted to the Thesis Committee and approved by the end of May in the student’s fourth year.
+The Thesis Committee meeting in which the thesis proposal is presented and approved must be held before the end of the fall term in the student's fourth year.

-- The presentation must be scheduled and the date sent to the Academic Administrator by September 30th.
+- The meeting must be scheduled and the date sent to the Academic Administrator by September 30th.

 - Students should register in 9.941, thesis proposal, for six units in order to receive credit for the proposal.